Dragon: The Bruce Lee Story (video game): Reception

-Dragon: The Bruce Lee Story received mostly negative reviews.
+Dragon: The Bruce Lee Story received mixed reviews.

 Reviewing the Jaguar version, Electronic Gaming Monthly called it "more or less your run-of-the-mill action fighter game".
 They commented that the game was released too long after the movie (which came out well over a year before) to benefit from the license.
 GamePro similarly commented that the game "lacks fire", elaborating that the graphics are moderately impressive, but the gameplay is crude and requires little skill due to the limited set of moves.
 French magazine Joypad regarded the controls better than those of the 16-bit versions.
 Next Generation called it "nothing truly amazing, but still good fun".

 Reviewing the later Genesis port, GamePro criticized the unimaginative graphics and weak music, and summarized that "there's nothing special about this fighter".
 Next Generation reviewed the Genesis version of the game, writing that "Virgin was right on the money when it decided not to release Dragon.
 If only Acclaim had a conscience then we wouldn't have had to waste our time reviewing this retread of a game."
 Entertainment Weekly wrote that the characters are very stiff, and more resemble Rock'Em Sock'Em Robots than graceful martial artists.

 GamePro was no more pleased with the Super NES version, saying that the game has weak graphics and sound effects, and is so simplistic that it is more of a beat 'em up than a true fighting game.
 A critic for Next Generation said the Super NES version plays much better than the Jaguar version, but that the game is still poor.
 He elaborated that "this is the only fighting game we've ever come across that not only has no special moves to speak of, but also enables you play as only one (count it, one) character, namely Bruce Lee, even in VS mode."
 He also criticized the fighting system.

 The Jaguar version has sold nearly 20,000 copies since its release as of 1 April 1995, though it is unknown how many were sold in total during its lifetime.
 In 2018, Complex ranked the game 94th on their "The Best Super Nintendo Games of All Time".